 Posted-interrupt processing is enabled by setting the "process posted interrupts" VM-execution control.
 The processing is performed in response to the arrival of an interrupt with the posted-interrupt notification vector.
-In response to such an interrupt, the processor processes virtual interrupts recorded in a data structure called a posted-interrupt descriptor.
-The posted-interrupt notification vector and the address of the posted-interrupt descriptor are fields in the VMCS; see Section 25.6.8.
+In response to such an interrupt, the processor processes virtual interrupts recorded in a data structure called a posted-interrupt descriptor (PID).
+The posted-interrupt notification vector and the address of the PID are fields in the VMCS; see Section 25.6.8.

 If the "process posted interrupts" VM-execution control is 1, a logical processor uses a 64-byte posted-interrupt descriptor located at the posted-interrupt descriptor address.
-The posted-interrupt descriptor has the following format:
+Table 30-2 gives the format of a PID:

-Bit Position(s) Name Description 255:0 Posted-interrupt requests One bit for each interrupt vector.
+Bit Position(s) Name Description 255:0 Posted-interrupt requests (PIR) One bit for each interrupt vector.
 There is a posted-interrupt request for a vector if the corresponding bit is 1.
-256 Outstanding notification If this bit is set, there is a notification outstanding for one or more posted interrupts in bits 255:0.
-511:257 Reserved for software and other agents These bits may be used by software and by other agents in the system (e.g., chipset).
-The processor does not modify these bits.
+256 Outstanding notification (ON) If this bit is set, there is a notification outstanding for one or more posted interrupts in bits 255:0.
+511:257 Reserved or used for virtual- interrupt posting Some of these bits are used by virtual-interrupt posting (Section 30.1.6.1).
+Posted- interrupt processing does not use or modify these bits.

-Table 30-1.
-Format of Posted-Interrupt Descriptor
+Table 30-2.
+Format of Posted-Interrupt Descriptor (PID)